 Oil has a tendency to accumulate at the top.
 Crunchy isn't for everyone.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Peanut butter is beloved by people of all ages.
 Whether you’re spreading it with some jelly on bread for lunch or dipping celery in it, peanut butter is an excellent source of protein.
 It also tastes great in plenty of baked treats and smoothies.
 This versatile staple is a must-have for any pantry.

-As you can imagine, there are a plethora of peanut butters on the market.
+As you can imagine, there is a plethora of peanut butter on the market.
 Before you decide which one to get, there are a few things to consider.
 Are you searching for an all-natural organic peanut butter?
 Do you have a preference for crunchy or smooth?
 You may also be searching for peanut butter with low salt and sugar.

 Regardless of your criteria, it won’t take long to find a peanut butter that satisfies your cravings.
 At BestReviews, we’re pleased to offer a shopping guide that can help inform your decision.
 Keep reading before you add a peanut butter tub to your cart.